RottenThunder/Project-Ember/DevLog/October-2021.md

 ## Day 15 (29/10/2021)
 - Commit "Triangle!!!"
     - The engine is now tasked to render a (white) triangle on startup
+- Commit "Shaders!!!"
+    - The engine can now compile and use a shader for objects on the screen